-In your 20’s it is easy to be financially irresponsible.
-Your retirement seems so far away, you are young and feeling free and finally have control of your own life, destiny and money.
-You may be just in your first serious relationship or you may be already married.
+In your 20’s, it is easy to be financially irresponsible.
+Your retirement seems so far away; you are young and feel free and finally control your own life, destiny and money.
+You may be just in your first serious relationship, or you may be already married.
 What is important is, you don’t make mistakes now that could really cost you in the future.
 It is a crucial point to be financially responsible.
 Here are some mistakes you should avoid in your 20’s, financially:

 Never finance a wedding.
 As much pressure as you feel to have the dream ceremony and reception, resist the urge to finance it.
-A wedding is no reason to go into debt and starting out in debt is no way to start a life together.
+A wedding is no reason to go into debt, and starting in debt is no way to start a life together.

 Stop any over-spending.
 If you never budgeted when you first got out on your own, now is the time to do it, even if you don’t have a spouse or children yet.
 It is vital to not only your present to the budget but your future as well.
 It is never too early to start a savings plan.

 These are just some of the mistakes to avoid in your 20’s.
-You are at a very exciting time financially and the choices you make now will determine where you are in your future.
+You are at a fascinating time financially, and the choices you make now will determine where you are in your future.